The Center for Advanced Interfaith Spiritual Direction

 The Graduate Theological Foundation

-The Center for Advanced Interfaith Spiritual Direction offers a Doctor of Ministry degree in Interfaith Spiritual Direction.
+The Center for Advanced Interfaith Spiritual Direction currently offers a master in arts degree in Interfaith Spiritual Direction.
+We will soon be adding a Doctor of Ministry degree in Interfaith Spiritual Direction.
 Details of the requirements for this degree program are below.

-The Doctor of Ministry Degree in Interfaith Spiritual Direction (D.Min) is a professional degree program.
+The Master in Arts Degree in Interfaith Spiritual Direction (M.A.) is a professional degree program.
 Professional degrees are oriented toward praxis in the relevant field of study with an emphasis placed upon topical issues, problem-solving agendas, and mechanisms for implementation strategies.
 The exit project may be presented through the use of various media such as workbooks and manuals, videos, CD-ROMs, websites, and DVDs.
 The exit project is written under faculty consultation and endorsed by the faculty consultant.

-The Doctor of Ministry in Interfaith Spiritual Direction degree is a 36-credit program that may be completed in no less than eighteen months and no more than three years.
+The Master in Arts in Interfaith Spiritual Direction degree is a 30-credit program that may be completed in no less than eighteen months and no more than three years.

 6 credits (Exit Project)